Curtin University Autism Research Group invites you to attend the annual Autism Open Day on Sunday 9 September 2018.

 - Technology Park Function Centre, 2 Brodie-Hall Drive, Bentley

-Now in its third year, the increasingly-popular Autism Open Day brings together leading researchers from Curtin University and Telethon Kids Institute.
+Now in its fourth year, the increasingly-popular Autism Open Day brings together leading researchers from Curtin University and Telethon Kids Institute.

 Join us to meet the researchers and learn more about the latest autism research.
-There will be discussions on programs that support people with autism, with a focus on children of school age.
+There will be discussions on programs that support people with autism, with a focus on ‘tapping their talents’.
 Parents of autistic children as well as individuals with autism will also share their stories and experiences.

 A series of short presentations by researchers and experts, with and without lived experience of autism, will be run throughout the day.